-A good color story typically includes 3 colors through furniture, pillows, rugs, art and accessories.
+A good color story typically includes three colors through furniture, pillows, rugs, art and accessories.
 Limit your purchases to those colors and play with pattern and texture.

 Of course you can use more (I never go beyond five), but you’ll find the best results for amateur decorators (like myself) by limiting to three.
 Our spa bath is a great example of this!

 I chose this space to share because I integrated painted furniture and color on the walls which is rare for me.
 You’ll note that the room is pink with a grey/blue chest, various shades of pink in the bedding and a hint of dusty green.

 While they’re not typically colors you see together, it works because the palette is limited to three.